lollilol/mc_bungee_startscript/README.md

 Features:
 + Start, stop and reload your Bungeecord & Minecraft Servers
 + You dont need any start.sh in your minecraft & bungeecord folders!
 Only a startable bungeecord & minecraft server.
-+ currently im supporting only Debian 8 with Java 8. (of coursee you can use it on other systems, and with newer or older java.)
++ currently im supporting only Debian 8 with Java 8. (of course you can use it on other systems, and with newer or older java.)

 ## Downloads
 #### [Direct Download](https://github.com/lollilol/mc_bungee_startscript/releases/download/v1.0/startscript.sh)